- Mon - Fri

 - The hiring manager/department sends the individual providing services the Independent Contractor Form to complete.
 Concurrently, the hiring manager/department completes the Checklist for Determination of Independent Contractor Status.

-- The hiring manager/department sends the completed checklist and completed Independent Contractor form, including a description of the services that will be performed, to Human Resources.
+- The hiring manager/department sends the completed checklist and completed Independent Contractor form, including a description of the services that will be performed, to Procurement Services.

-- Human Resources completes Part III, Section II of the Independent Contractor form, consulting with the hiring manager/department for additional information as needed, and evaluates status as employee.
+- Procurement Services completes Part III, Section II of the Independent Contractor form, consulting with the hiring manager/department for additional information as needed, and evaluates status as employee.

 Even when an individual does not pass the test, there are still a few exceptions where the individual may be an Independent Contractor; the following are noted exceptions when they are used on a limited basis: